 Author of Angels of Paris - An Architectural Tour through the History of Paris

-To learn more about these and other angels of Paris, follow this link: Angels of Paris – An Architectural Tour Through the History of Paris.
+To learn about other angels of Paris, follow this link: Angels of Paris – An Architectural Tour Through the History of Paris.